 When a person starts receiving workers’ comp benefits, there are a lot of questions that come to mind.
 However, one of the most important is if your benefits can be taxed.
 While workers’ comp benefits are generally tax-free, there are certain circumstances where a tax may be levied, making it a good idea to examine this issue in closer detail.

-Find out if your workers’ comp benefits are taxable, and learn when it’s a good idea to hire a workers’ compensation attorney.
+Find out if your workers’ comp benefits are taxable, and learn when it’s a good idea to hire a New Jersey workers’ compensation attorney.

 Depending on the state where you live and work, it’s possible that receiving workers’ comp benefits will cause a reduction in your Social Security Disability Insurance (SSDI) benefits.
 This process is known as offsetting.
 Generally, offsetting will occur when the combined amount of benefits you receive from workers’ comp and SSDI is more than what your average earnings were before you suffered your disabling injury.